CornellDAIL/WayFind/README.md

 3. `wayfind.py`
 4. `constants.py`

 `start.py` and `select_layout.py` are meta-files that operate the pre-app menus.
 These menus enable the user to determine the appropriate mode and layout and communicate this information to `wayfind.py`.
 The core of the codebase is in `wayfind.py`. `constants.py` contains relative constant variables, denoted in all-caps, following pep-8 naming conventions.
-All GUI are based in `Tkinter`. is We will use Live Tracking mode as the basis for detailing modularity.
+All GUI are based in `Tkinter`.
+We will use Live Tracking mode as the basis for detailing modularity.

 ### Maps
 The map, which takes up a majority of the main GUI, is a Tkiner Canvas object with a 7:5 (default) aspect ratio.
 The images supplied are of dimension of 12600 × 9000 which then are rescaled to 1050 x 816 (default).
 To change what map(s) are displayed, two changes need to be made.
 First, `.jpg` images of the maps must be placed into the `/images` directory.
 Second, within `constants.py`, the elements of the `IMG_FILES` list must be changed to match the name of the map image files.
 Keep in mind that order matters, and order is ascending in terms of floor number.